Your Shiba Inu’s puppy hood is by far, the most important time of your Shiba Inu’s life.

 This is also a good time to begin planning for the puppy's first veterinary visit and vaccinations.

-Since the vet is a place where the puppy will frequent in the future, be sure to make your puppy’s first visit as positive as possible.
+Since the vet is a place where the puppy will frequent in the future, be sure to make your puppy’s first visit as positive and cheerful as possible.

 If the puppy has a negative experience during his visit, he may face a lifetime fear of visiting vet’s office - a problem you might notice that many dogs suffer from.